liuy0311/helloworld/README.md

 git init : create a new repository <br />

 ## 4. Git merge issues
-If you run into this issue:  ! [rejected]        master -> master (fetch first).
+If you run into this issue:
+! [rejected]        master -> master (fetch first).
 error: failed to push some refs to 'https://github.com/liuy0311/helloworld.git'.

+solution:
-solution: 'git add' filename (that was modified). git commit -m "comment" filename. git push
+git add filename (that was modified). git commit -m "comment" filename. git push
 git pull